Areas of Service

 Priority Sector Lending

 Banks in India are required to meet prescribed targets for lending to the priority sector in pursuance of the overall objective of financial inclusion.
-The prescribed limits for lending to the priority sector is however different for foreign banks and domestic banks.
+The prescribed limits for lending to the priority sector are, however, different for foreign banks and domestic banks.

-Foreign Banks: The prescribed limit for the foreign banks is 32% of ANBC or credit equivalent amount of off-balance sheet exposure, whichever is higher, out of which, 10% must be provided for micro and small enterprises (“MSE/s") and 12% for export credits.
-In case of shortfall, foreign banks are mandated to deposit the balance amount with funds set up by Small Industries Development Bank of India (“SIDBI”) or with other financial institutions, as stipulated by RBI.
+Foreign Banks: The prescribed limit for the foreign banks is 40% of ANBC or credit equivalent amount of off-balance sheet exposure, whichever is higher, out of which, foreign banks with 20 branches and above must provide for 18% for agriculture, 7.5% for micro and small enterprises (“MSE/s”), 10% for advances to weaker sections and an incremental export credit up to 2%.
+For foreign banks with less than 20 branches, the total priority sector lending target is 40% as well, out of which they will be allowed up to 32% for export credit.25 Foreign banks with 20 branches and above have to achieve the Total Priority Sector Target within a maximum period of five years starting from April 1, 2013 and ending on March 31, 2018 as per the action plans submitted by them and approved by RBI.26 In case of shortfall, foreign banks are mandated to deposit the balance amount with funds set up by Small Industries Development Bank of India (“SIDBI”) or with other financial institutions, as stipulated by RBI.

 Other Key Statutory Requirements